gabeztaylor/gabeztaylor.github.io/docs/_posts/2023-11-10-UniformConvergence.md

 published: true
 ---

-My professor and I were exploring conditions for uniform convergence of power series when the power series converges with an infinite radius of convergence.
-My professor suggested that we had a constraint the the limiting function as finite limits everywhere.
-In this post, I suggest the Gaussian function as a counterexample.

 Suppose that

 $$f(x) = \sum_{n=0}^{\infty} a_n x^n$$

-converges with infinite radius of convergence.
+has an infinite radius of convergence.
 Moreover, suppose that

 $$\lim_{x \to \pm \infty} f(x) = L < \infty$$